-Since antiquity, mankind has felt the call to journey afar in search of meaning, to go on spiritual journeys.
+Spiritual journeys have been around since antiquity, and mankind has felt the call to journey afar in search of meaning.
 From those of the Abrahamic religions to Zoroastrians, as well as many who subscribe to no particular belief set, a time comes to cross their threshold on what they consider a pilgrimage.

 Here, we dig deep into the concept of spiritual journeys, to learn more about our yearning for them.
 Is it the destination that calls to us, or something deeper?